|President ( @pelicanbayarc.com )||Vice President||Secretary||Treasurer|

 Fun and Friendship

-Many club members have assisted with communications for Walkathons, Azalea Festival Parade, Jefferson State Coastal Bike Tour, statewide bike-a-thons and other community projects.
-The two PBARC radio repeaters are monitored for use in emergencies and to assist visitors to the area.
+Many club members have assisted with communications for Walkathons, Mud Runs, the Azalea Festival Parade, Jefferson State Coastal Bike Tour, statewide bike-a-thons and other community projects.
+The two PBARC radio repeaters are for use in emergencies, but are regularly monitored and used as we practice the art of Ham Radio, and to assist visitors to the area.